-5.4 Boundary Conditions
+6.4 Boundary Conditions

-5.4.1 Spherical harmonic boundary conditions
+6.4.1 Spherical harmonic boundary conditions

 NAMD provides spherical harmonic boundary conditions.
-These boundary conditions can consist of a single potential or a combination of two potentials as described in the NAMD Programmer's Guide.
+These boundary conditions can consist of a single potential or a combination of two potentials.
 The following parameters are used to define these boundary conditions.

-sphericalBC < use spherical boundary conditions? > Acceptable Values: on or off Default Value: off Description: Specifies whether or not spherical boundary conditions are to be applied to the system.
+sphericalBC < use spherical boundary conditions? > Acceptable Values: on or off Default Value: off Description: Specifies whether or not spherical boundary conditions are to be applied to

+Description: Specifies whether or not spherical boundary conditions are to be applied to the system.
 If set to on, then sphericalBCCenter, sphericalBCr1 and sphericalBCk1 must be defined, and sphericalBCexp1, sphericalBCr2, sphericalBCk2, and sphericalBCexp2 can optionally be defined.